Zed-z/c2-mod-loader/README.md

 ## Building

 1. Build the project with `Build > Build Solution / Build Project`
-1. You now have an `.asi` file in the `Release` folder, congratulations!
+1. You now have an `.asi` file in the `Release/` folder, congratulations!
 1. Put it in `mods/` to use

 # Third-Party Libraries